-- a) be used within Forestry Tasmania; and - b) enable relevant details of the Act to be published and made available to the public.
+- a) be used within Sustainable Timber Tasmania; and - b) enable relevant details of the Act to be published and made available to the public.

-Section 7 of the Act gives a person a legally enforceable right to be provided with official information in the possession of Forestry Tasmania, unless the information is exempt information.
+Section 7 of the Act gives a person a legally enforceable right to be provided with official information in the possession of Sustainable Timber Tasmania, unless the information is Exempt Information, as defined in section 3 in the Act.

-This policy and these procedures apply to all staff, and where applicable, any contractors and consultants.
+This policy and these procedures apply to all Sustainable Timber Tasmania staff, and where applicable, any contractors and consultants.

-This policy and procedures document covers the four types of information disclosure identified in section 12 (2) of the Act:
+This policy and procedures document covers the four types of information disclosure which may be required as identified in section 12 (2) of the Act: